joubs/chowder_impl/report.md

 The CHOWDER algorithm falls under the scope of weak supervised learning.
 Its primary objective is to predict a binary label (Healthy VS Cancer) out of a given image.
-It operates over WSI images, that have a very high resolution.
-While the data is annotated at the image level, the input data is sampled in tiles.
+It is designed to operate over WSI images, that have a very high resolution.
+While the data is annotated at the image level, the network is fed with tiles obtained after sampling the original images.
 The algorithm exploits tiles descriptors to predict a label at the image level.

 The algorithm can also be used to predict a label at the tile level, a usage could be for example to help a clinician to annotate a dataset by suggesting suspicious regions on a WSI image.

 # Design choices and specifications of the code.